 This is the history of Midland, Washington.
-It’s evidence is given to us through historical maps, photographs, and documents that are factual and truthful in content, gathered from reliable sources such as the Library of Congress, Washington State Archives, Bureau of Land Management, and Pierce County Auditor, to name a few.
+Its evidence is given to us through historical maps, photographs, and documents that are factual and truthful in content, gathered from reliable sources such as the Library of Congress, Washington State Archives, Bureau of Land Management, Puyallup Tribe of Indians, and Pierce County Auditor.

 Bound For Oregon Territory

 During the winter of 1851 in Indianapolis, twenty-four year old Oliver Perry Meeker and a group of friends and neighbors were making preparations for a journey next spring that would take them across the plains of the Midwest all the way to Oregon Territory.
 They were John and Jacob Davenport, David Wesley Ballard and his wife Jane, and David’s younger brother nineteen year old Martin D. Ballard.

 While on his way to Oregon the first week of April 1852, Oliver made a stop near Eddyville, Iowa to visit his younger brother Ezra Meeker and wife Eliza Jane.
 The couple were living three miles outside of Eddyville on a forty acre farm they began renting in January from John B. Gray.
 It was during this visit that Oliver persuaded Ezra and Eliza Jane to go to Oregon with him, and by the end of April the Meekers were on there way.

 Publicly, Ezra Meeker would take full credit for the idea of going to Oregon in the books he wrote in his later years.
 Privately, however, from letters he wrote to his daughter Caddie, there would be a more accurate version of what happened.